Salvadego/Salvadego/README.md

 ## About Me

-- Backend Developer at NTT Data
+- Commerce Backend Developer at NTT Data
 - Working with SAP Commerce (Hybris), Java, and modern API architectures
 - Strong focus on building CLI tools, automation, and high-performance systems
 - Comfortable with Linux environments, low-level problem solving, and reverse engineering